KarelKubat/puddle/README.md

-# puddle: A simplified worker pool for Go
+# puddle: A basic worker pool for Go

  <!-- toc -->
  <!-- /toc -->

-The package `puddle` is a simplified abstraction of a worker pool that may fit most use cases.
+The package `puddle` is a simplified abstraction of a worker pool that may fit most use (many?) cases.